On this page

 How can I find out what fees I’m being charged?

-In terms of the types of fees super funds typically charge, see SuperGuide article A Super Guide to superannuation fees.
+In terms of the types of fees super funds typically charge, see SuperGuide article 10 key super fund fees: What are they and why am I paying them?.

 The fees charged by your fund are either a dollar amount (fixed) or based on a percentage of your balance, earnings or both, and are deducted from your super balance.